What are my options for checking in for British Airways flights?

-Passengers traveling to Moscow, Kiev, St. Petersburg or Tripoli from London Heathrow, Terminal 5, are required to have their passport and visa checked before going through security at one of the passport and visa check desks, or at a Bag Drop or customer service desk (if they have baggage to check).
+Passengers traveling on intercontinental flights (including Moscow, St. Petersburg, and Kiev) from London Heathrow, Terminal 3 or 5, are required to have their passport and visa checked before going through security at one of the passport and visa check desks, or at a Bag Drop or customer service desk (if they have baggage to check).

 You should take into consideration that increased security at most airports means that the screening of hand baggage and body checks can take longer and that British Airways may decide not to carry you if you fail to arrive at the boarding gate on time.
 You should allow yourself plenty of time to go through airport security checks and be present at the boarding gate before the deadline indicated to you at the time of check-in.
 You will not be able to board if you arrive at the boarding gate after the gate has closed.
 At the boarding gate, have your boarding pass, passport and any other travel documents readily available.
 Generally, passengers need to be at the gate no later than 30 minutes before departure.

 British Airways uses a group boarding system to simplify boarding.
 A group number will appear on your boarding pass, showing your boarding priority, as follows:

 - Priority Group 1: First, Business – Club Europe, Executive Club Gold Members, oneworld Emerald members.

 - Priority Group 2: Business – Club World, Executive Club Silver Members, oneworld Sapphire members.

 - Priority Group 3: Premium Economy – World Traveller Plus, Executive Club Bronze Members, oneworld Ruby members.

 - Groups 4 and 5: Economy – World Traveller and Euro Traveller.